Community Restoration Project

 Room Divider Sponsor

-- Funds a divider to create flexible event layouts
+- Funds a divider for flexible event layouts

-The Community Restoration Project is a private endeavor at Sparks Lake in historic Nacogdoches — the oldest city in Texas.
-Our focus is restoring this site responsibly, with safety, security, and long-term community use guiding every decision.
+The Community Restoration Project is a private restoration effort at Sparks Lake in historic Nacogdoches — the oldest town in Texas.
+The goal is to responsibly restore the historic Emeline Carpenter grounds into a safe, welcoming environment for recreation, events, youth activity, and long-term community use.

 Preparing the property so it is safe, functional, and ready for organized use.